 About Multiple Sclerosis

-Multiple sclerosis (MS) is a chronic, frequently debilitating neurologic disease that is most often diagnosed beween 20 and 40 years of age.
+Multiple sclerosis (MS) is a chronic, frequently debilitating neurologic disease that is most often diagnosed between 20 and 40 years of age.

 Demographics and Prevalence of MS